roomthily/gstore-elseweb/README.md

 The processing step's srcused element is used in the activity's *used* element.
 The srcprod is used in the related dataset's *wasGeneratedBy* element.
 And the srcprod source's origin is used as the activity's *wasAssociatedWith* element.
 Multiple srcused elements are supported.

 The transform contains a parameter to define the ontology for the entities.
-The concatentation of this parameter and an identifier is used for the *about* and *resource* URIs.
+The concatenation of this parameter and an identifier is used for the *about* and *resource* URIs.

 ##ISO Lineage to PROV